destinio/destinio/README.md

 - Advanced TypeScript

 ## 🔭 I’m currently working on
-- CLI automation to speed up things I do
+- Me

 ## ⚡️ Fun facts
-- Currenly reading through the extended Dark Tower series (currently on Low Men in Yellow Coats) 🧥🧥
+- Currenly reading through the extended Dark Tower series (currently on Insomnia) 👶
-- Father of two 👨‍👩‍👦‍👦
 - I can solve a Rubix Cube in under a minute <img src='/cube.png' height='20px' alt='Rubix Cube Image' />
 - Kicked cancer's ass and have been cancer free for two years 🩸